davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.img/index.md

     and so on...
     ```

-- Write a method `flipVertical()` that will flip your 2D array along the vertical (y) axis.
+- Write a method `flipVertical()` that will flip your 2D array along the horizontal (x) axis.
 The Pixels on the top of the image get swapped over to the bottom.
 For instance,

     ```txt
     for all columns x: